Modern Foreign Languages

 The department runs regular exchange trips to France and Spain, alongside other educational trips.

-In 2016-17 students in Years 9-11 will be offered a French Immersion Week in Northern France (Opal Coast), where they will visit Le Touquet, Boulogne-sur-Mer, a snail farm, a goat’s cheese farm, a chocolate factory and a bee museum.
-They will be able to learn how to make French bread and crepe and will be given the opportunity to use their French knowledge during evening activities organised by native activity leaders.
-We will stay four nights in La Ferme du Moulin aux Draps.
+In 2016-17 students in Years 9-11 were offered a French Immersion Week in Northern France at La Ferme du Moulin aux Draps.
+Fom here they visited Le Touquet, Boulogne-sur-Mer, a snail farm, a goats’ cheese farm, a chocolate factory and a bee museum.
+They learnt how to make French bread and crepe and were given the opportunity to use their French knowledge during evening activities organised by native activity leaders.

 Year 10 and Year 12 Spanish students take part in an exchange with a secondary school in Seville, in southern Spain.
 Students are hosted by a Spanish family for a week and take part in many activities and trips to places of interest in and out of Seville such as Cordoba and Jerez.
 They also attend their partner’s school for a day.